Updated: March 2020

 If you’re in Minnesota or Wisconsin, you are lucky to live in a state that is surrounded by a plethora of northwoodsy, cozy lodges and cabins.

 Unfortunately, most rental search engines don’t let you filter your search by “type” of dwelling, like “cute A-frame cabin” or “modern-rustic yurt.”
 That’s why I did some digging and curated a list of cabins and cozy places in both Minnesota and Wisconsin — just for you.
 Note: Pay attention to the bathroom situation since not every rental has running water.
 Enjoy!

 This winter, I had the opportunity to bring Harlan and my parents up to Grand Marais for a sponsored trip to a cabin on Devil Track Lake.
 It’s Devil Track Lake 215 to be exact (in case you want to rent it!!) and it has the best sunset views!
-Make sure you use my promo code LAKES for 20% off.
+Make sure you mention my promo code LAKES for 20% off when you make your reservation via phone.
 Woohoo!
+It expires on May 31.
 There are just a couple of exclusions with the promo code so scroll down below for more details.

 Devil Track Lake 215 is just 8 miles up the scenic Gunflint Trail near Grand Marais.
 In the summer, you can fish, boat, jet-ski, and swim.
 In the winter, there’s snowmobiling, ice fishing, and cross-country skiing.
 It’s also quick access to the Boundary Waters and all of the beautiful scenery that comes with it.
 I love the idea of going on a BWCA trip, roughin’ it for a few days, and then coming back to the comforts of a rental.